poetapp/node/src/README.md

 There is room from improvement in this area.

 If implementing a new Service, prefer the second approach (firing a RMQ message) whenever possible.

+### Process for Architecture Improvement

+All code change proposals must follow this document, which should be used as a guide for code review.

+To submit a proposal for an architectural change, start by editing this file and making a pull request.
+Discussion can then take place in that PR.
+If accepted, the PR will be merged and serve as the guide for subsequent code changes.

 [SOLID]: https://en.wikipedia.org/wiki/SOLID
 [RabbitMQ]: https://www.rabbitmq.com/